-- 1 Forms required for submission to Cambridge are available in the Appendix, and should be copied by Centres, as required. - 2 Individual tasks may be awarded marks/grades in whatever way is most appropriate for teachers and candidates.
+- 1 Candidates' marks must be recorded on the Individual Candidate Record Card produced by Cambridge.
+These forms, and the instructions for completing them, may be downloaded from www.cie.org.uk/samples.
+The database will ask you for the syllabus code (i.e. 0500 or 0522) and your Centre number, after which it will take you to the correct forms.
+Follow the instructions when completing each form. - 2 Individual tasks may be awarded marks/grades in whatever way is most appropriate for teachers and candidates.
 However, the total mark for the tasks must be based on how the assessment criteria have been met.
 This total mark must reflect how achievement has varied across the different tasks, and how performance has varied across the assessment criteria for each task.
 Assessment, therefore, usually involves balancing strengths and weaknesses in the candidate's work overall.
 For this reason, the total mark is not necessarily a mathematical calculation based on marks/grades awarded to individual tasks. - 3 The teacher must mark each candidate's coursework out of a total of 30, in line with the assessment criteria in Section 7.3.3.
 The total mark for the coursework is divided into 10 marks for speaking on Task 1 (Individual activity), 5 marks for speaking and 5 marks for listening on Task 2 (Pair-based activity) and 10 marks for speaking and listening on Task 3 (Group activity).